ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can sign up for the newsletter so that I can receive updates from the business._**

-    Users can sign up for newsletters by completing the signup form in the footer so that they can receive updates from the store.
+    Users can sign up for newsletters by completing the sign-up form in the footer so that they can receive updates from the store.

     <img src="docs/images/testing/footer.png" width=700>